 Lothian operate a zero-tolerance policy towards any physical or verbal abuse directed at our colleagues or customers, and CCTV and audio recording is in operation on all of our buses.

-If you wish to report an incident or provide us with any feedback, please contact our Customer Services Department.
+If you wish to report an incident or provide us with any feedback, please contact our Customer Support Department.

 If you need to report a hate crime, please call 101.